Editorial: Vertigo’s funding cut is an attack on student media and democracy - Honi Soit

 What good is a watchdog with no bite?

-But the repercussions of slashing Vertigo’s funds extends beyond chipping away at student life and advocacy for student interests.
+But the repercussions of slashing Vertigo’s funds extend beyond chipping away at student life and advocacy for student interests.
 Indeed, crippling a student publication’s operations via significant funding cuts has wider implications for our democracy.
 In Australia’s increasingly concentrated media landscape, student publications occupy a unique position on its outer fringes.

 We are not encumbered by stakeholders or corporate interests, nor are we interested in upholding the status quo of a society that we recognise is punctured by structural inequalities that privilege conservative interests.
 We are unapologetically bold, progressive, independent and deeply aware of our distinctive power and positionality as Australia’s future generation, which often stands in contrast to mainstream publications that purport to uphold traditional values of neutrality and ultimately serve nefarious interests.
 In the forum of public discourse, we provide a countercultural voice to those dominating mainstream media.
 Little by little, we dare to use our platforms to push the needle closer and closer to the future we envision and deserve.
 We play a vital role in our democracy, and reducing our operations undermine this.